Aerhhh/SkyWars/README.md

 For the plugin to work, you must have at least one world folder in `plugins/SkyWars/map-templates` that includes a `config.json` file.
 Maps are randomly chosen from this folder when the plugin starts.

-If the `config.json` file from the chosen map cannot be read by the plugin, the server will shut down as it is required to run.
+If the `config.json` file from the randomly chosen map cannot be read by the plugin, the server will shut down as it is required to run.

+Islands are defined in the configuration file as a JSON object containing the x, y, and z coordinates of the island.

+Chests can be defined in the configuration file as a JSON object containing the x, y, and z coordinates of the chest, the rotation of the chest, and the type of chest.
+The rotation of the chest can be one of `NORTH`, `EAST`, `SOUTH`, or `WEST`.
+The type of chest should be either `ISLAND` or `MIDDLE`.

-Right now, chests are handled through in-game signs with `[chest]` on the first line and either `ISLAND` or `MIDDLE` on the second line.
-The plugin will automatically fill the chest with items.
+Alternatively, chests can also be defined on the map by using signs marked with `[chest]` on the first line.
+The second line should contain the type of chest.

+See the below map configuration for an example.

 ## Example Map Config